-Each active and inactive tailings facility has an appropriately qualified, licensed and experienced third-party geotechnical engineer to act as an external Engineer of Record or Design Engineer in the relative jurisdiction.
+Each tailings facility has an appropriately qualified, licensed and experienced third-party geotechnical engineer to act as an Engineer of Record in the relative jurisdiction.

-Inspections Formal dam safety inspections are conducted at least annually by the external Engineer of Record, and reports are issued to the Responsible Person for action on recommendations.
+Formal dam safety inspections are conducted at least annually by the Engineer of Record, and reports are issued to the responsible person for action on recommendations.

-A component of the Tailings Management Technical Standard is the requirement for regular independent third-party tailings reviews, which are recognized as a leading practice for effective tailings and water dam stewardship.
-The reviews are focused on impoundment stability and integrity.
+A component of the Tailings Management Standard is the requirement for regular independent third-party tailings reviews, which are recognized as a leading practice for effective tailings and water dam stewardship.

 Global Industry Standard on Tailings Management